AbhikMahakul/Covid-Analyis/README.md

 <p><img alt="Image" title="icon" src="https://github.com/AbhikMahakul/Covid-Analysis/blob/main/Images/Basic%20Trends/deathratio.png" /></p>

 <p> Above is a visualization of the ratio of deaths to cases.
-I find this interesting becuase this ratio has decreased over time.
+I find this interesting because this ratio has decreased over time.
 It would be interesting to know why this ratio has decreased.
 Are we better at treating Covid-19?
 Has a different demographic been getting infected with Covid more recently? </p>

 <h1>Mask Usage Analysis by County in Illinois, USA</h1>